SnowflakePowered/librashader/README.md

 ### MSRV Policy

-While librashader requires nightly Rust, the following MSRV policy is enforced for unstable library features.
+When building against nightly Rust, the following MSRV policy is enforced for unstable library features.

 * Windows and macOS: **latest** nightly
-* Linux: **1.76**
+* Linux: **1.74**

 A CI job runs weekly to ensure librashader continues to build on nightly.

+Building against stable Rust requires a higher MSRV.
+* All platforms: **1.77**

-Note that the MSRV is only intended to ease distribution on Linux and is allowed to change any time.
+Note that the MSRV is only intended to ease distribution on Linux when building against nightly Rust or with `RUSTC_BOOTSTRAP=1`, and is allowed to change any time.
 It generally tracks the latest version of Rust available in the latest version of Ubuntu, but this may change with no warning in a patch release.

 ## License
 The core parts of librashader such as the preprocessor, the preset parser,